CalamityAdam/iot/ruby/projects/hash_map_lru_cache/README.md

 ## Phase 2: Hashing

+#### Notes:

+* **Don't spend more than 20 minutes working on hashing functions**.
+Great hashing functions are hard to write.
+Your goal is to write a good-enough hashing function and move forth to the fun stuff ahead!
+Call over a TA if needed.
+* **Avoid using byebug inside your hash methods**.
+The functioning of byebug's internal code will cause this to break since it calls Array#hash.
+* **You may want to refer to the resource on [XOR][xor-info]** (`^` in Ruby).
+XOR is a great tool for hashing because it's fast, and it provides a good, nearly uniform output of bits.

 A hash function is a sequence of mathematical operations that deterministically maps any arbitrary data into a pre-defined range of values.
 Anything that does that is a hash function.
 However, a *good*